May 19, 2019

 Following are the revised genetic distance matrices, excluding fast-mutating markers:

 The accuracy of these analyses is improved by having as many matches as possible in the group.
 Having more matching members makes the modal calculation more accurate and offers greater possibilities for determining if intermediate ancestors existed.

 Additionally, accuracy is improved by having as many as possible testing at 111 markers.
-Note in the chart that four members show a mutation count of 0 from the MRCA at 37 and 67 markers.
-However, the two of these four that have tested 111 markers showed mutations in the additional markers.
-This would also make the modal calculation at the 111 level more accurate.
+Note in the chart that four members show a mutation count of 2 to 4 from each other 37 markers, indicating the group is related.
+However, at 111 markers the genetic distance is 6 to 9, meaning the group is only probably related.

 The exclusion of fast-mutating markers results in the appearance that the group (at 111 markers) the greatest genetic distance is 7 – probably related.
 However, if A.R.’s genetic distance ranges from 3 to 5 (Related) with each of the other members, then, each of the other members must also be related.